RensC/rekordbox-playlist-copy/README.md

 - Option three is to confirm each playlist individualy

 ## Notes
-- The tool will also support playlists placed within a directory.
-But only upto one directory so don't place directories within another directory if you want to use this tool
+- The tool will also support playlists placed within a directory but is not tested with subdirectories
+- The script is only reading stuff from your xml export.
+I will never change anything in your Rekordbox settings or xml file
+- It is always possible to cancel a running script by using Ctrl + C